iturdikulov/notes/anxiety.md

 # Anxiety

-> Anxiety is an [[Emotion|emotion]] which is characterized by an unpleasant
+> Anxiety is an [[emotion]] which is characterized by an unpleasant state of
-> state of inner turmoil and includes feelings of dread over anticipated events.
+> inner turmoil and includes feelings of dread over anticipated events.
+Anxiety
-> Anxiety is different than fear in that the former is defined as the
+> is different than fear in that the former is defined as the anticipation of a
-> anticipation of a future threat whereas the latter is defined as the emotional
+> future threat whereas the latter is defined as the emotional response to a
-> response to a real threat.
-It is often accompanied by nervous behavior such as
+> real threat.
+It is often accompanied by nervous behavior such as pacing back
-> pacing back and forth, somatic complaints, and rumination.\
+> and forth, somatic complaints, and rumination.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Anxiety)</cite>

 > Anxiety is distress or uneasiness of mind caused by a fear of danger or